Beginnings

-Conceiving and supporting the creation of the UK's first Community Charters
+Conceiving and supporting cocreation of the UK's first Community Charters.

 The Falkirk Charter will, in my opinion, become a template for community groups across the length and breadth of Scotland.
 It is the very outcome the Scottish Government sought with the formulation of the Community Empowerment Act

-The Charter sets out the things which create pride in our community and respect for ourselves and each other…things which allow growth, harmony, well-being and allow a community to thrive.
+The Charter captures all things which create pride in the places we live and respect for ourselves and each other…things which allow growth, harmony, well-being and for our community to thrive.

 We were particularly grateful for the extensive preparatory work and the involvement of the community (in the Charter).
 The values expressed are completely on all fours with the work we do in shaping and developing our area.